Venturi Eclectic

 The Venturi Eclectic is a zero emission car, running on solar sourced electric power, from the French/ Monegasque car manufacturer Venturi owned by Gildo Pastor.
-It functions as a small renewable energy production and storage plant (with a roof mounted solar panel and its own wind turbine) and can be recharged at any outlet of the power grid.
+It functions as a small renewable energy production and storage plant (with a roof mounted solar panel and it's wind turbine) and can be recharged at any outlet of the power grid.
 It was designed by Sacha Lakic.

 The Eclectic concept appeared at the Paris Motor Show in 2006, and was mentioned in Time Magazine's Best Inventions of 2007.

 It is designed with 3 seats in a V-formation, with the driver at the apex, and has open sides.
 It is an urban car and has a range of 50 km and a maximum speed of 50 kph.

 Eclectic 2.0

 The Eclectic 2.0 is designed on similar principles but is more compact.
 It has more limited accommodation but would be more readily driven (and parked) in a crowded urban environment.
 The Eclectic 2.0 was first revealed at the 2008 Paris Motor Show.